texastribune/scuole-data/README.md

 ## Cohorts
 **Released: Annually in late April/early May**

-The Texas Higher Ed Coordinating Board (THECB) and TEA provide data for the Higher Ed Outcomes section of the app.
+The Texas Higher Ed Coordinating Board (THECB) provides data for the Higher Ed Outcomes section of the app.
 To obtain and clean the data:

 1) First, [download the latest year of the data from THECB](http://www.txhighereddata.org/index.cfm?objectId=4E600400-D970-11E8-BB650050560100A9).
 The latest year should be 11 years from the current year.